 This month, Poland's one-year long presidency of the Visegrád bloc comes to an end.
-Does the group of four Central European countries - Czech Republic, Hungary, Poland and Slovakia - have any external bearing with Uganda and in what form?

-The Visegrád Group, also known as V4, was formed on February 15, 1991, soon after the fall of Communism.
+Does the group of four Central European countries -Czech Republic, Hungary, Poland and Slovakia - have any external bearing with Uganda and in what also known as V4, was formed on February 15, 1991, soon after the fall of Communism.
 Its creation was motivated by the desire to eliminate the remnants of the communist bloc in Central Europe and overcome historic animosities between the neighbours, and the belief that through joint efforts it will be easier to achieve socio-economic transformation.

-The V4 cooperation in Uganda is not so formalised yet, but each of the four countries has its own projects and initiatives aimed at improving the wellbeing of the Ugandan population, both regular and specifically aimed at addressing critical social and economic impacts of Covid-19.
+Uganda is not so formalised yet, but each of the four countries has its own projects and initiatives aimed at improving the wellbeing of the Ugandan populacifically aimed at addressing critical social and economic impacts of Covid-19.
 Each of our countries is also represented in Uganda; the Embassy of Hungary in Nairobi, for its part, has recently opened a permanent office in Kampala.
 This proves growing interest in bilateral cooperation with Budapest, especially in the fields of development projects and trade opportunities.
 Slovakia, Czech Republic and Poland all keep honorary consulates in Kampala.